How long as the center been performing stem cell transplants?

 If you undergo stem cell transplantation at DF/BWCC, before your hospital admission, you will undergo a pre-transplant evaluation.
 This includes a series of medical exams and tests to confirm your eligibility for stem cell transplantation.
 Your transplant

-collection coordinator will schedule all of your required pre-transplant testing, and will provide you with a list of your testing dates to help you plan your schedule.
-Your financial counselor will help you determine your insurance coverage for all
+coordinator will schedule all of your required pre-transplant testing, and will provide you with a list of your testing dates to help you plan your schedule.
+Your financial counselor will help you determine your insurance coverage for all of your

 How well will your insurance plan cover any post-transplantation medications you may need and any other medical expenses you may incur at this center?

 Additional costs may come from insurance co-pays and deductibles related to medical care or to medications you take at home, after your transplant.
 Your DF/BWCC transplant financial counselor is experienced with this and can help you understand the costs

 Is the center able to collaborate with your local medical provider on your pre- and post-transplant care?

 At DF/BWCC, our transplant physicians are committed to working closely with your referring physician throughout your transplant experience.
 We will communicate and collaborate with your local care team at each step – ensuring a seamless continuum of care.

 What patient education materials, classes, and/or programs does the center offer?

 To help you and your loved ones understand the stem cell transplant procedure, and to help you feel as comfortable as possible through every step of care, DF/BWCC has created

 Stem Cell Transplantation: An Information Guide for Patients and Caregivers.
 You'll receive and review your guide